 WEEK TWO: Let’s talk in-camera choices!
 Choosing a focal length, aperture, shutter speed, ISO, and processing to elicit the intellectual and emotional response we are looking for.
 We’ll look at samples from documentary photographers, as well as our own and talk about why they (and we!) chose to shoot the way they did.

 WEEK THREE: Let’s break this down!!
-Over weeks 3 and 4 we will cover all the different elements of composition starting with lines, framing, depth, layers, and light.
+Over weeks 3 and 4 we will cover all (okay not ALL) the different elements of composition starting with balance, cropping, contrast, repetition, complementary elements, and adjectives (and more).
 We’ll talk about what they are and aren’t, and how they can help us tell our stories.

-WEEK FOUR: Continuing with the elements of composition: Contrast, balance, pattern, and overall gestalt or feel of the image (this one is important!), and again, how each affects the meaning of the image and story.
+WEEK FOUR: Continuing with the elements of composition: Lines, layers, light, and again, how each affects the meaning of the image and story.
 We’ll also talk about about playing to your strengths while not letting them limit you, and finish off with putting it all together, and creating a longterm plan to constantly grow (it’s one thing to learn about composition, quite another to put it into action!).
 To top it all off, we will have live video chats to critique the final assignments, answer any remaining questions, and see everyone’s faces!

 All participation and interaction for this class will take place in a private online forum.
 (Registered students will receive instructions on how to access the forum a few days before class begins.)